 * Brillat-Savarin published a treatise on the art of dining called "La Physiologie du goût" ("Physiology of taste") and he's the one who said "Dis-moi ce que tu manges, je te dirai ce que tu es", translated as "Tell me what you eat, I will tell you who you are" or "You are what you eat".

 Melt-in-your-mouth Chocolate Cake

-- 200 grams (1 cup minus 1 tablespoon) unsalted butter
+- 200 grams (1 cup minus 2 tablespoons) unsalted butter, diced

 - 4 large eggs